-- Work in compliance with the Occupational Health and Safety Act, the Confined Space Regulation and all other applicable regulations, standards and codes. - Ensure you are trained on and understand this procedure and all other training prior to confined space work/entry.
+- Work in compliance with the Occupational Health and Safety Act, the Confined Space Regulation and all other applicable regulations, standards and codes. - Ensure you are trained on and understand this procedure and all other training prior to confined space work/entry - Follow all confined space procedures outlined by your employer.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1